116th Street (Manhattan): Transportation

 The future 116th Street will serve the at Second Avenue when constructed.

 There is no bus service west of Manhattan Avenue.
 The New York City Bus route is the primary server, running to First Avenue (eastbound) or from Pleasant Avenue (westbound).
 From Lenox Avenue, the heads west to Manhattan Avenue and the east to Lexington Avenue (eastbound) or from Third Avenue (westbound).

+In 2026, work began on a bus lane corridor along 116th Street.

 In popular culture

 116th Street in Harlem is the background for the book The Street (1946) by Ann Petry.
 The story is about Lutie Johnson, a single young black mother, who moves to 116th Street to give her son better opportunities.

 116th Street and Broadway is the opening scene of The Caine Mutiny (1951) by Herman Wouk as Willie Keith is being dropped off by his mother to join the Navy in World War II.